Sphereserver/Source-X/README.md

 This branch will preserve scripts compatibility with the main one.<br>
 Most notable changes (right now) are:
 * Bug fixes and heavy changing of some internal behaviours, with the aim to achieve truly better <b>speed</b> and <b>stability</b>;
-* Support for 64 bits architecture and TDM-GCC compiler for Windows;
+* Support for 64 bits architecture and MinGW compiler for Windows;
-* Supports multi-threaded and async networking;
+* Experimental support for multi-threaded and async networking;
 * Support for CMake, which is now the standard way to generate updated build and project files;
 * Added (and still adding) comments to the code to make it more understandable;
 * Reorganization of directories and files, avoiding big files with thousands of lines;